-AUCA (Bishkek, Kyrgyzstan) founded in 1993 as a business and law oriented Kyrgyz-American School.
-In 2002 it has changed the name to American University of Central Asia.
-AUCA provides education for almost 1132 undergraduate and 119 MA students in 22 faculties.
+AUCA (Bishkek, Kyrgyzstan) founded in 1993 is an international, multi-disciplinary learning community in the American liberal arts tradition.
+AUCA provides education for almost 1132 undergraduate and 119 MA students in 22 programs.

-BSU (Bukhara, Uzbekistan) is one of the largest scientific and academic centres of Uzbekistan.
-It has more than 7.500 students in 8 faculties.

-BSU offers academic programs at bachelor, master, graduate and post-graduate courses.
+BukhSU (Bukhara, Uzbekistan) is one of the largest scientific and academic centres of Uzbekistan.
+It has more than 22.500 students in 13 faculties and 1 institute.
+BukhSU offers academic programs at bachelor, master, graduate and post-graduate courses.